thinhhungw/OWO/README.md

 - This code runs on CMD (Command Prompt).

 ## 🔗 Download Python: https://www.python.org/downloads/
 - Hope you guys find my code useful! :33
+- Go to search and find cmd, and run the following commands
++ pip install pygetwindow pyautogui
++ pip install thonny
++ python -m thonny

 ## 🤖 ABOUT THE OWO BOT
 - The bot has a random check feature.